randomscorp/Shuriken/ReadMe.md

 ![](static/rando.png)

 The sprites are loaded on initialize and can be replaced.
 Create your own 512x512 image and replace the "Managed/Mods/Shuriken/static/sprite.png" file on the mod static folder.
 To replace the pick up icon replace the "Managed/Mods/Shuriken/static/rando.png" file in the static folder with your 100x100 image.

+## Installing

+You can install the mod by extracting the [latest release](https://github.com/randomscorp/Shuriken/releases) in your Mods folder or straight from the [mod installer](https://github.com/fifty-six/Scarab/releases)

 ## Credits